A brief look at multiple expansion and its affects on returns.

 Earning growth and multiple expansion

-Now, I understand looking at multiple expansion alone doesn’t do us any good.
+I understand that studying multiple expansion alone doesn’t do us any good.
 No one is ever going to come across a company, with no growth, that expands its multiple by 200% over a 30 year period.
 So let’s examine something a bit more realistic.

-Company B grows earnings modestly at 10% annually for 10 years and the multiple gradually doubles in that same period from 10x to 20x.
+Company B grows earnings modestly at 10% annually for 10 years and at the same time the multiple gradually doubles in that same period from 10x to 20x.

-We see that in the early years the returns are more dramatic but they cool off as time passes.
-But even with diminishing returns, company B would still have generated a 17.9% CAGR by year 10.
-This is a great return considering earnings only grew at 10%.
-The way I see it is that extra 7% - 8% provides you with the opportunity to be wrong and still do ok.
+We see that in the early years the returns are more dramatic, but they become more impotent as time passes.
+However, even with diminishing returns, company B would still have generated a 17.9% CAGR by year 10 on earnings growth of only 10%.
+The way I see it, the extra 7% - 8% provides you with the opportunity to be wrong and still do okay.

 With the added multiple expansion, a $100k investment would be worth $519k.
 Thats actually really good.

-Note: A multiple doesn’t usually expand in a neat upward trajectory like a stairway to heaven.
-Most likely it’ll zig and zag, but if the company is perceived as higher quality with a better value proposition, the market will reward the company with a higher multiple over time.
+Note: A multiple doesn’t expand in a neat upward trajectory like a magical stairway to heaven.
+Most likely, it’ll zig and zag, but if the company is perceived as higher quality with a better value proposition, the market will reward the company with a higher multiple over time.

 Now that I’ve discussed the connection between value investing and multiple expansion, I want to discus some of the pro’s and cons of these types of stocks.

-Margin of safety: Often times cheaper stocks represent weak investor expectations.
-When expectations are already low and something unfavorable happens, there tends to be less reaction by the market.
+Margin of safety: Often, cheaper stocks represent weak/low investor expectations.
+When expectations are already low and something unfavorable happens, there tends to be less reaction by the market than when expectation are really high.

-Favorable for buybacks: A company with a P/FCF ratio of 10, is able to potentially buyback about 10% of the company.
+Favorable for buybacks: A company with a P/FCF ratio of 10 is able to potentially buy back about 10% of the company.
 A ratio of 20 reduces this down to 5%.
-Sometimes companies with low multiples are able to buyback substantial amounts of their stock which can produce incredible EPS growth and shareholder returns even if growth is minimal.
-Again, Apple in 2018-2021 is a perfect example of this.
-In that period, revenue grew 38% and earnings grew 59% , however EPS grew 89% because they were able to reduce their shares outstanding.
+Sometimes companies with low multiples are able to buy back substantial amounts of their stock, which can produce incredible EPS growth and shareholder returns even if growth is minimal.
+Again, Apple in 2018 - 2021 is a perfect example of this.
+In that period, revenue grew 38% and earnings grew 59% , however EPS grew 89% because Apple able to reduce their share count.
 The combination of a low P/E and buybacks can produce amazing returns even if growth is less than stellar.

 Cons

-Expansion returns are time sensitive: Expansion returns are more effective in the short term.
-Over long periods of time valuation becomes less important, but not unimportant.
+Expansion returns are time-sensitive: Expansion returns are more effective in the short term.
+Over long periods of time, valuation becomes less important, but never unimportant.

 Lofty returns can be taken back: If the market rewards you by doubling the P/E of your stock, it can certainly also punish you by cutting it in half just as quick.